King Alfred (849-899AD)

 “I desired to live worthily as long as I lived, and to leave after my life, to the men who should come after me, the memory of me in good works.”

 – King Alfred

 At one point it looked as if the Danes would completely conquer Britain, King Alfred was forced to retreat from the invaders to the impassable marshes of Somerset.
-However, King Alfred marshaled the troops and led a swift and decisive counter attack which defeated the Viking invaders.
-This not only relieved the perilous situation, but gave a new found confidence in Alfred and his commitment to a united Britain.
-In the future Alfred was keen to promote proper naval and land defenses, which weakened the effectiveness of future Viking invasions.
+However, King Alfred marshalled the troops and led a swift and decisive counter-attack which defeated the Viking invaders.
+This not only relieved the perilous situation but gave a new found confidence in Alfred and his commitment to a united Britain.
+In the future, Alfred was keen to promote proper naval and land defences, which weakened the effectiveness of future Viking invasions.